scotws/Fed/MANUAL.md

 for more background.

-Block-based editors, however, are wasteful and require at least some basic rendering commands that might not be present with a hobbist system.
+Block-based editors, however, are wasteful and require at least some basic rendering commands that might not be present with a hobbyist system.
 In contrast, line editors don't care about the screen at all, they just print lines to the whatever output are there.
 In fact, ed was created in an age when output was to paper teletypes.

+Fed is meant to be small.
+It the fully commented form, it currently is about 13.3 Kb in size.
+To make it easier to use in small, BYO systems, there is a "stripped" version included ```fed-stripped.fs``` without any commentary at all.
+This comes to 3.2 Kb in size.

 ## Basic Command Structure